Blog

 Multilayer PCB Layer Stack-up

 A properly designed layer stack up can help reduce circuit’s vulnerability to Electromagnetic Interference (EMI) and external noises that can distort high speed signals.
 A good layer stack up also helps to avoid cross talks, improves signal integrity and impedance matching can reduce power losses.
-The perfect layer stack can also reduce cost of manufacturing of multilayer PCB.
+The perfect layer stack can also reduce the cost of manufacturing multilayer PCB.

 The layer stack up should be symmetrical and the minimum clearance between traces, layers spacing, and the thickness of core should be carefully taken.
-The thickness of core can be from 0.1mm to 0.3mm.
+The thickness of the core can be from 0.1mm to 0.3mm.

 The base substrate core material FR-4 is pre-impregnated with epoxy resin system.
-The pre-preg is use as the adhesive to form the laminated stack of these multiple layers.
+The pre-preg is used as the adhesive to form the laminated stack of these multiple layers.
 This is done by lamination machine that works under high temperature and pressure.

 What is Multilayer PCB Stack-up?